 Tips for Taking Care of Your Skin

 Sometimes it may seem like your skin is impossible to manage, especially when you wake up and find a huge zit on your nose or a cold sore at the corner of your mouth.
-The good news is that there are ways to prevent and treat common skin problems — read on for some tips.
+The good news is that there are ways to prevent and treat common skin problems.
+Here are some tips.

-A pimple starts when the pores in the skin become clogged with a type of oil called sebum, which normally lubricates the skin and hair.
-Acne is common during puberty when hormones go into overdrive, causing the skin to overproduce sebum.
+A pimple starts when the pores in the skin get clogged with a type of oil called sebum, which normally lubricates the skin and hair.
+Acne is common during puberty when hormones go into overdrive, causing the skin to make too much sebum.
 Because many oil-producing glands are on the forehead, nose, and chin, this area — the T-zone — is where a person is most prone to pimples.

 Here are some tips to help prevent breakouts and clear them up as fast as possible:

 - Wash your face twice a day (no more) with warm water and a mild soap made for people with acne.
 Gently massage your face with circular motions.
 Don't scrub.
-Overwashing and scrubbing can cause skin to become irritated.
-After cleansing, the American Academy of Dermatology (AAD) recommends applying an over-the-counter (no prescription needed) lotion containing benzoyl peroxide.
+Too much washing and scrubbing can make skin irritated.
+The American Academy of Dermatology (AAD) recommends applying an over-the-counter (no prescription needed) lotion containing benzoyl peroxide after cleansing.